No More Drama (Entourage): Plot

 Vince (Adrian Grenier) is awakened in the middle of the night when someone breaks into his house, although he is unable to see the intruder.
-The following morning, the police inspects the house, but conclude that the intruder didn't take any valuable items from the house.
+The following morning, the police inspect the house, but conclude that the intruder didn't take any valuable items from the house.
 However, Vince and Turtle (Jerry Ferrara) realize that Vince's underwear was actually stolen.

 Drama (Kevin Dillon) is upset upon learning that Coakley (Matt Letscher) has cancelled his shooting scenes for the day, alarming him that he will be fired.
 He is also banned from showing up at the studio, and Coakley refuses to speak with him.
 Eric (Kevin Connolly) begins working with Murray (George Segal) at his agency, competing with his colleague Scott Lavin (Scott Caan) in signing talent.
 Murray wants them to get Bob Saget, and Eric decides to use his connection to Saget in getting close to him.
 However, Saget claims he is only interested in being part of the agency if he is allowed to have sex in Murray's office.
 Eric talks with Murray, but is confused when Murray agrees to let Saget do it.

 After speaking with his friends and Jamie-Lynn Sigler, Drama decides to sneak into Coakley's office to apologize and explain his personality.
 Despite Drama having recorded their conversation, Coakley tells him he won't fire him, but suggests he will torture him.
 He returns to Vince's house, bringing a gun as security.
 When the gun accidentally goes off, Vince decides to get a new security system, despite having to wait days for installation.